 VPNs are much better than proxies at getting past geoblocks, too, which is another reason to prefer them to their lesser siblings.
 That said, there are two downsides, as well.

 First, VPNs are generally harder to use than proxies, requiring installation and interaction in a client.
-It’s not too bad, but when you browse our VPN reviews, you may want to pay extra close attention to our “ease of use” section.

 The other downside is more substantive, namely price.
 Good VPNs cost money, and our best VPN picks will set you back $30 to $100 per year.
 There are free VPNs, but as you can read in our best free VPN article, they’re often stripped down versions of the paid option.
 They’ll often cap how much you can use them per month or limit you to a few, usually slower, servers.